-As fitness enthusiasts continually seek innovative methods to incorporate supplements into their daily routines, the question arises: can you put creatine in coffee?
+As fitness enthusiasts look for ways to seamlessly include supplements in their routines, one common question is: can you put creatine in coffee?

 Key Takeaways